The Old Cwm Barn

 This is a great location for walkers, cyclists & birdwatchers with a two hour scenic walk, taking in Offa's Dyke, starting directly from the smallholding.
 Discover the Clun & Kerry Forests, the South Shropshire Hills, medieval Ludlow & Shrewsbury, Stokesay Castle & the Ironbridge Gorge, all within reach.
 A superb holiday hideaway for that relaxing break.

 Three bedrooms: 2 x double, 1 x single.
-Bathroom with corner bath with telephone style hand shower, basin and WC.
+Bathroom with large rectangular shower cubical with power shower, basin and WC.
 Ground floor basin & WC.
 Fitted kitchen with dining area.
 Large entrance/utility area.
 Sitting room.

 Full oil central heating.
 Gas (LPG) oven and hob, microwave, fridge, freezer, washer/dryer, 48 inch colour TV with Sky Freeview, DVD.
 Telephone (honesty box).
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Cot, highchair & stairgate on request.
 Off road parking for 3 cars.
 Lockable bike storage.
 Large enclosed lawned garden with a fenced off natural water feature & decked area with furniture & BBQ.
 Childs wendy house.
 Wildlife pond.
 Well behaved dogs welcome.
 Sorry no smoking.
 Shops/pubs/restaurants 5.5 miles.
 Note: Property is accessed via farm track with a steep concreted descent at the end - take care during winter weather.
 Note: Although water feature is shallow, please take care.
 Children must have adult supervision at all times by the wildlife pond.